MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/configure-advanced-delivery.md

 - You open the Microsoft 365 Defender portal at <https://security.microsoft.com>.
 To go directly to the **Advanced delivery** page, open <https://security.microsoft.com/advanceddelivery>.

-- To connect to Exchange Online Protection PowerShell, see [Connect to Exchange Online Protection PowerShell](https://docs.microsoft.com/en-us/powershell/exchange/connect-to-exchange-online-protection-powershell?view=exchange-ps).
+- To connect to Security & Compliance Center PowerShell, see [Connect to Security & Compliance Center PowerShell](/powershell/exchange/connect-to-scc-powershel).

 - You need to be assigned permissions before you can do the procedures in this article:
   - To create, modify, or remove configured settings in the advanced delivery policy, you need to be a member of the **Security Administrator** role group in the **Microsoft 365 Defender portal** and a member of the **Organization Management** role group in **Exchange Online**.